 The Active Learning theme evolved from the British Library School Radio Project.

-(See the new Active Learning page that charts the links between Wittgenstein, Bruner, Learning Resource Centre, and BBC Education).
+(See the new Active Learning page that charts the links between Wittgenstein, Bruner, Learning Resource Centres, and BBC Education).

 The Project began with the aim to collect and preserve School Radio examples of output.
-The brainchild of Peter Ward with assistance of myself and the particular enthusiasm of Paul Wilson (Radio curator) and interest from Steven Barclay* I have added to the archive video interviews with retired colleagues.
+The brainchild of the late Peter Ward with assistance and the particular enthusiasm of Paul Wilson (Radio curator) and interest from Steven Barclay* My contribution to the archive is the video interviews with retired colleagues.
 These videos are stored here in the Producer Interviews section.
 Access is granted to researchers on sending an email to me.

 *Barclay, S. (2021).
 BBC School Broadcasting, Progressivism in Education and Literacy 1957-1979 [PhD, University of Westminster].
 London.

-By the time I finished all the work in this section in January 2021, I have evidence that everything I learnt in BBC Education radio is relevant in HE and in online teacher training today today.
-It is my personal experience in my digital online teaching from home as a tutor at Middlesex University.
+By the time I finished all the work in this section in January 2021, I believed I had evidence that everything I learnt in BBC Education Radio is relevant in HE and in online teacher training today today, but not the theoretical background.
+It is my early personal experience not just about what works in creating distance learning teaching resources but making the resources themselves – all bit confusing.
+But work in my digital online teaching from home as a tutor at Middlesex University.

-The methods are directly relevant to the HE Lecturer, to the online teacher, and especially the student teacher.
-Indeed, any student wishing to move beyond writing spoken English and write effectively.
-Because at the heart of active learning online teaching is to supercharge the natural skills of spoken English in the classroom, seriously upgrade writing skills and using Bruner methods to encourage creative teaching.
+It is time to move on to spread the knowledge with any HE lecturer, online teacher, student teacher, indeed any student wishing to move beyond writing spoken English to write effectively.
+Because at the heart of Active Learning online is to supercharge the natural teaching skills of spoken English in the classroom, to seriously upgrade writing skills, to talk to one person not many, to use pace, tone and emphasis to bring Bruner methods alive in creative online teaching.

-We were just a dozen or so specialists, but we were using Bruner’s ideas and now online technology gives everyone the framework to be the same.
+We were just a few dozen or so specialists, but we were specifically using Bruner’s ideas.
+Online technology now gives everyone the framework.

-These pages demonstrate why and how to upgrade yourself in a post-internet state where you are the now the broadcaster.
+These pages demonstrate why and how to upgrade yourself when everyone thinks online broadcasting is easy.

 It is all a matter of “chaîne opératoire” – a methodological tool for analysing the technical processes and the social acts involved in the step-by-step production.